 As I mentioned in this post, I started link building for this site in September 2014, and only added 1 or 2 posts during the next few months.

 The end result was that about three months later, the site's traffic had exploded, increasing by 500%.
+Links are still today the number 1 element of off-page SEO.

 After adding more and more posts for 5 months and seeing no real traction, then doing nothing for a year and obviously seeing no traction, I was blown away by how much a few links would affect rankings, and therefore traffic.